-Ladbrook Park Golf Club was established in 1908 by a group of enthusiastic members of Robin Hood Golf Club who, due to the expansion of the city of Birmingham, had received notice to quit their course in the vicinity of Fox Hollies Road adjacent to Hall Green Racecourse.
+Ladbrook Park Golf Club was established in 1908 by a group of enthusiastic Members of Robin Hood Golf Club who, due to the expansion of the city of Birmingham, had received notice to quit their course in the vicinity of Fox Hollies Road adjacent to Hall Green Racecourse.

 Arguably the finest golf course designer of the 20th century, Harry Colt planned the course in 1913 and many of the features he introduced can still be seen today.
 Colt was probably the first golf architect who was not a professional golfer, the first to use the drawing board extensively, the first tree-planter and the first truly international designer.
-He left a mark on the British landscape and was possibly the finest golf architect Britain produced.
+He left a mark on the British landscape and was possibly the finest golf architect Britain has produced.

 The result is unknown, but Player went on to win the Open Championship using Penfold balls and this was followed by Severiano Ballesteros winning the Open Championship in 1979 using a Penfold Tradition ball.

-Ladbrook is fortunate to have as a member Elizabeth Earnshaw OBE, who has a most distinguished career in golf.
+Ladbrook Park is fortunate to have as a member Elizabeth Earnshaw OBE, who has a most distinguished career in golf.

 She attended the Royal and Ancient Golf Club Referees School in 1991, passed the examination and was the first woman to sit on the Royal and Ancient Golf Club's Rules of Golf committee.
 In 1995 she was invited to act as a referee in the Open Championship at St Andrews, which led to an invitation to referee at the Masters at Augusta National.
 Elizabeth was elected president of ELGA in 2007.
-In spite of her many outstanding achievements and responsibilities, Elizabeth remains an active club member and is always ready to advise when questions on the rules arise.
+In spite of her many outstanding achievements and responsibilities, Elizabeth remains an active Club Member and is always ready to advise when questions on the rules arise.

 At Ladbrook Park you will find a club with a proud sense of its history and with one eye firmly on its future.
-Improvements to the course and facilities continue to be as important to the current members as they were to the club's founders over 100 years ago.
+Improvements to the course and facilities continue to be as important to the current Members as they were to the Club's founders over 100 years ago.